-Judi brings more than 28 years of experience in consulting services.
+Judi has more than 28 years of experience in consulting services.
 She leads diverse teams with deep mission understanding and functional expertise in cybersecurity; engineering and science; analytics; digital services, including system modernization, cloud capabilities, and mobility; and strategy & organizational development and workforce management.

 Judi has held several internal leadership roles at Booz Allen including serving as a member of the firm's Booz Allen Excellence Awards Committee, the Partnership for Public Service Executive Committee, the Facilities Governance Board, and the Women's Golf Network Sponsor.

 Judi has served on the board of directors for the public sector division of TechAmerica (formerly the Information Technology Association of America) and is a member of the board of directors for the Nature Generation, a not-for-profit that inspires and empowers youth to make a difference through innovative environmental stewardship programs in literature, science, and the arts.